MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-origin-keyed-agent-cluster.md

 Here's how `document.domain` is used.

 Let's say a page on `https://parent.example.com` embeds an iframe page from `https://video.example.com`.
 These pages have the same eTLD+1 (`example.com`) with different subdomains.
-When both pages' `document.domain` is set to `'example.com'`, the browser treats the two origins as if they are same-origin.
+When both pages' `document.domain` is set to `'example.com'`, the browser treats the two origins as if they're same-origin.

 The next example shows how to create a cross-origin DOM manipulation on `https://parent.example.com` against `https://video.example.com`.